suomela/types-examples/README.md

 This data set is based on the following sources:

-  - Corpus of Early English Correspondence (CEEC): http://www.helsinki.fi/varieng/CoRD/corpora/CEEC/
+  - Corpus of Early English Correspondence (CEEC), http://www.helsinki.fi/varieng/CoRD/corpora/CEEC/

 The results are linked with the CEECer web interface (University of Helsinki),